Updated: May 14

 3. Record comments in table format

 This may seem a little OCD to some of you out there.
-But I like to record all my comments in a table so I can see every comment about a particular student at the same time.
+But we like to record all our comments in a table so we can see every comment about a particular student at the same time.
 It is very easy to contradict yourself when writing report after report and this helps to make sure your comments flow and you are adding varied comments and descriptors about each child.

 4. Record all drafts somewhere secure